 - Humanism features in Scottish school syllabuses.
 There is growing awareness and knowledge of Humanism amongst educationalists.

-Locally, over 40 SACREs include humanists, and BHA supports humanists applying to join and working on SACREs and ASCs.
-Some BHA members also speak in schools, and BHA provides guidance to humanist speakers and contact details to schools.
+Locally, over 40 SACREs include humanists, and Humanists UK supports humanists applying to join and working on SACREs and ASCs.
+Some Humanists UK members also speak in schools, and Humanists UK provides guidance to humanist speakers and contact details to schools.

 The Broader Curriculum

 Humanists UK supports the moral education of pupils across the curriculum, both formal and informal, and wants an end to the still widespread assumption that morality depends on religious belief.
 Values education that recognises shared human values should be part of Citizenship Education, Personal, Social and Health Education, and Sex and Relationships Education.